Board

 NECTAR treasurer: Thomas de Graaff

-graaffThomas is an assistant professor in the Department of Spatial Economics at the Free University Amsterdam.
+graaffThomas de Graaff is an assistant professor in the Department of Spatial Economics at the Free University Amsterdam.
 He holds a Master’s degree in business econometrics from the Free University in Amsterdam in 1997 and a Ph.D. in economics from the Department of Spatial Economics at the Free University Amsterdam.
 His Ph.D. thesis dealt with ethnic cluster forming and endogenous dynamics in international migration patterns.
 After obtaining his Ph.D. in 2001, he continued working at the department of Spatial Economics as a researcher and subsequently as an assistant professor. ).
 He has been mainly active in NECTAR cluster 4 (commuting, migration and labour market) and have maintained the NECTAR website between 2009 and 2013.
 Spatial location patterns of households and firms, accessibility regional economic development, spatial econometrics, and migration theory are among his main research interests.

 Website: https://research.vu.nl/en/persons/thomas-de-graaff